marco262/my_wiki/data/dnd/subclass/oath-of-conquest.md

 ## Aura of Conquest

-Starting at 7th level, you constantly emanate a menacing aura while you're not incapacitated.
+Starting at 7th level, you constantly emanate a menacing aura while you're not [[[general:conditions#incapacitated|incapacitated]]].
 The aura extends 10 feet from you in every direction, but not through total cover.

 If a creature is frightened of you, its speed is reduced to 0 while in the aura, and that creature takes psychic damage equal to half your paladin level if it starts its turn there.